Why are different traffic values shown in Domain Analytics and Traffic Analytics?

 The best use for Traffic Analytics traffic numbers is for benchmarking estimations of a website’s overall traffic against any other website.
-You can look at multiple sites at a time and get an idea of who’s bringing in more traffic from direct, search, social, paid traffic, and referrals.
+You can look at multiple sites at a time and get an idea of who’s bringing in more traffic from direct, referral, organic search, paid search, organic social, paid social, email, and display advertising.
 The tool also lets you compare visitor engagement metrics and see which countries they get traffic from.

 The best use for Domain Analytics is to get an idea of how much potential traffic could be coming from a website’s keyword positions on Google’s results pages.
 Given the fact that Domain Analytics doesn’t take social, referral or direct traffic into consideration, these numbers will be less accurate for comparing total traffic between websites.